Fuck Social Synthetic – Seth Price at the Stedeljik Museum

 - Be prepared for a spiritual awakening.
 Be prepared to have a new appreciation for peopled less appreciation for material things.
 Be prepared to learn how wonderful and cruel the human being can be.
 Learn to drop your grudges.
 Any heavy emotional baggage takes physical energy to contain and release.
 You are going to be tired and hungry and just won’t have the energy to maintain it. (p.
 14)

-Ei Arakawa adapted in 2016 ‚How to disappear in America‘ to a musical, also for the art context, and performed it in collaboration with the writer Dan Poston and the artist Stefan Tscherepin and a cast during the opening weekend of Seth Price – Social Synthetic in Amsterdam.
-The musical is being lip-synced; Arakawa uses the pre-recorded voices of the performers, with monitors facing the audience displaying the entire script, showing how shifts in context can reframe previous artworks to produce radically augmented meaning – not unlike the analogue photographic development-, the negative of meaning itself.
+Ei Arakawa adapted in 2016 ‚How to disappear in America‘ to a musical, also for the art context, and performed it in collaboration with the writer Dan Poston and the artist Stefan Tscherepin and a cast during the opening weekend in Amsterdam.
+The musical was lip-synced; Arakawa used pre-recorded voices of the performers, with monitors facing the audience displaying the entire script, showing how shifts in context can reframe previous artworks to produce radically augmented meaning – not unlike the analogue photographic development-, the negative of meaning itself.
 The cover of the book also presents a kind of small, golden monogram based in the negative version of a stock image showing two hands, one passing a set of keys to the other.
 It looks like a surrendering figure about to disappear.

 They both express a kind of negativity and aggression that everyone should have access to.
 This brings us back to the name of this exhibition: Social Synthetic.
 No matter what Price does, it all synthesizes into the narratives he avoided for years.
 His works commutes with the larger world of finance, taste and politics, fake profiles and real personal data being massively collected.
 In his first institutional show in eight years, Price introduces in Amsterdam all this, layer for layer, on different levels of fictions and realities that portrait anything but himself.
 His absence is the only instance in which he turns graspable.